Alsushi/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU NVIDIA) on Windows 10 (Linux too)
+# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (NVIDIA GPU)

 This readme describes every step required to get going with your own object detection classifier:
 1. [Quick setup of the system](https://github.com/Alsushi/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10#1-quick-setup-of-the-system)